AbhiDS91/Computer-Vision-Image-Clustering-Image-Scoring-/README.md

 ## **Conclusion**

-This project successfully developed a prototype for image labelling and ranking using advanced Deep Learning techniques.
+This project successfully developed a prototype for image labelling and ranking using machine learning techniques.
 By applying clustering algorithms on features extracted from CNNs and building a ranking model with supervised transfer learning, the project aims to improve the visual content displayed in the travel industry, ultimately enhancing user experience and conversion rates.

 ---